JHXSMatthew/Australian-statistics-API-APP/webapp/README.md

 - make sure you have installed npm correctly.
 - open a terminal somewhere, run command `npm install -g create-react-app` to install create-react-app globally.
-- open cd into `webapp/` folder and run command `npm install` to install dependencies of our front end.
+- cd into `webapp/` folder and run command `npm install` to install dependencies of our front end.
 - once you done, use `npm start` to run front end code in dev mode

 ## build